eighteyes/tt-rules/manual.md

 **Do not conflict**

-- Get Resource - Add worker
+- Capture Minion - Add Minion
+- Slave Drive - Get 2x Productivity out of a Worker.
+Kills Minion after.

 **Conflict**